godotengine/godot-docs/classes/class_compressedcubemap.rst

 Description
 -----------

 A cubemap that is loaded from a ``.ccube`` file.
-This file format is internal to Godot; it is created by importing other image formats with the import system. **CompressedCubemap** can use one of 4 compresson methods:
+This file format is internal to Godot; it is created by importing other image formats with the import system. **CompressedCubemap** can use one of 4 compression methods:

 - Lossless (WebP or PNG, uncompressed on the GPU)